ian-gla/code-club/session2/medium/points_to_bounding_box.md

 You should also write a function which produces a list of random coordinates to test your function.
 ### Example
 The example below is plotted onto a 10x10 array, rather than 100x100.
-We assume the cooordinates are zero indexed.
+We can assume the cooordinates are zero indexed.

 input:
 `coordinates=[(2,3), (4,9), (1,5), (4,2)]`